Marine insurance: Protection and indemnity

 A marine policy typically covered only three-quarter of the insured's liabilities towards third parties (Institute Time Clauses Hulls 1.10.83).
-The typical liabilities arise in respect of collision with another ship, known as "running down" (collision with a fixed object is a "allision"), and wreck removal (a wreck may serve to block a harbour, for example).
+The typical liabilities arise in respect of collision with another ship, known as "running down" (collision with a fixed object is an "allision"), and wreck removal (a wreck may serve to block a harbour, for example).
 In the 19th century, shipowners banded together in mutual underwriting clubs known as Protection and Indemnity Clubs (P&I), to insure the remaining one-quarter liability amongst themselves.
 These Clubs are still in existence today and have become the model for other specialized and noncommercial marine and non-marine mutuals, for example in relation to oil pollution and nuclear risks.
 Clubs work on the basis of agreeing to accept a shipowner as a member and levying an initial "call" (premium).
 With the fund accumulated, reinsurance will be purchased; however, if the loss experience is unfavourable one or more "supplementary calls" may be made.
 Clubs also typically try to build up reserves, but this puts them at odds with their mutual status.
 Because liability regimes vary throughout the world, insurers are usually careful to limit or exclude American Jones Act liability.